-Sandboarding in Lancelin is inexpensive and lots of fun.
+Sandboarding in Lancelin is inexpensive , you can rent a board from as little as $12 and it’s lots of fun.
 So what’s involved?

 First, get yourself to town.
 The drive from the centre of Perth is a mere 90 minutes.
-Head north along the Mitchell Freeway and then Wanneroo Road, which eventually changes into Indian Ocean Drive.
-The Lancelin turn-off is well signposted, so head west at the turn-off and follow these video instructions to get to the dunes.
+Head north to the end of the Mitchell Freeway and turn right on Hester Avenue, then left onto Wanneroo Road.
+This eventually changes into Indian Ocean Drive so keep heading north until you hit the Lancelin turn-off which is well signposted.
+Turn towards the coast and follow these video instructions to get to the dunes.

-If you’re not confident driving in to the off-road area with your 2-wheel-drive vehicle, simply park it on Bootoo Street and walk in.
-You can also park in the clearing on the left of the track, about 20 metres in on the left as can be seen on the picture above.
+If you’re not confident driving into the off-road area with your 2-wheel-drive vehicle, simply park it on Bootoo Street and walk in.
+You can also park in the clearing on the left of the track about 20 metres in as can be seen on the picture above.
 The walk is about 300 metres across soft sand and hard rock.